xieyuheng/inner/books/boundaries-as-types/src/01-cell-complexes.md

     //   as the coordinate system of the 1-dimensional element's boundary.
     // - The coordinate system is the domain of the attaching map.
     // - The 0-spherical complex we will use is `Endpoint`.
-    // - We use a case function called -- `attach`,
-    //   to specify the attaching map.
-    type (Endpoint) -> Skeleton(0, Torus3)
+    // - We can use a case function to specify the attaching map. type (Endpoint) -> Skeleton(0, Torus3)
     case (Endpoint::start) => o
     case (Endpoint::end) => o
   })

   // By using `Endpoint` as coordinate,
-  // we can get `x`'s boundary by applying `x`
+  // we can get `x`'s boundary image by applying `x`
-  // to elements of `Endpoint`.
+  // to elements of `Endpoint` -- boundary coordinate.
   // (This is not used in the definition of datatype yet.)

   y: Cell(1, Torus3, {